fastapi-users/fastapi-users/docs/configuration/oauth.md

 ```

 !!! warning
-    Note that you shouls define the foreign key yourself, so that you can point it the user model in your namespace.
+    Note that you should define the foreign key yourself, so that you can point it the user model in your namespace.

 Then, you should declare it on the database adapter: